5 Colors That Will Brighten Naturally Dark Rooms

 There are certain rooms in homes — especially older ones — that are dark.
 Even if they have windows, the windows aren’t aligned with the sun to allow for much light, and these rooms usually don’t get much use.
 After all, most of us would prefer to be in a sunnier, well-lit room.
 This is a tragedy, though, because it results in a limited usage of your home’s square footage.

 Instead of treating laundry rooms, extra bedrooms, attics and finished basements as exiles, bring them out of the “dark ages” with a little color!
-It’s a fast, economical way to turn around any space that seems to always be a little on the gloomy side.
+It’s a fast, economical way to make a room look brighter.
 Here are five colors to get you started:

 Yellow Is More Than Mellow